The anterior cruciate ligament (ACL) is one of the ligaments in the knee

 Most partial tears can be treated with bracing and physical

 therapy (PT).
-A person might need to use crutches during recovery.
+A person might need to use crutches as the tear heals.

-Some complete ACL tears will need surgery.
-Whether someone has surgery depends
+Some complete ACL tears need surgery.
+The need for surgery depends on many things,

 the type of the activities (or sports) the person wants to do

 if the knee "gives way" or feels unstable

 What Happens During Surgery for a Torn ACL?